OWASP/samm/Current Releases/head/core/verification/v-security-testing.md

 ## Maturity 2 - Employ application-specific security testing automation

 ### Benefit
-Improves the efficiency and effectiveness of security testing automation by custumizing them towards the software.
+Improves the efficiency and effectiveness of security testing automation by customizing them towards the software.

 ### Activity